Ouassim Oumaiz

 Ouassim Oumaiz (born 30 March 1999) is a Spanish long-distance runner.
 He is the Spanish national record holder in the 5km road race with a time of 13:19, which he set in 2020 at the Seven Hills 5K Invitational.
 He also won the Cross de Atapuerca cross-country race in 2019.

+During his successful 2023 season, Oumaiz set a personal best and Andalusian record in the 5,000 m to gain a spot representing Spain at the 2023 World Athletics Championships.
+However, in March 2024, news broke that Oumaiz had tested positive for a banned substance, GHRP-2, during a routine anti-doping test.
+He claimed that he was innocent in an interview with Sur.
+As of May 2024, the investigation into the positive test is ongoing.